 It is one of the beefiest parts of the cow in terms of taste and texture, perfect for corned beef.
 When cooked properly, it also has a distinct taste and texture that no other cut of meat can match.

-The Big Green Egg is the perfect tool to cook the tri-tip in. it provides enough power for the searing and the accuracy for when you want to smoke the meat.
+The Big Green Egg is the perfect tool to slow cook the tri-tip in. it provides enough power for the searing and the accuracy for when you want smoked meat.

 It is a very versatile grill so if you want to cook the tri-tip in any way that you want, we assure you that the Big Green Egg will have a way to do it.
 It also gives the meat additional flavor.